hmajid2301/blog/content/posts/2025-07-07-voxicle-build-log-16/index.md

 Started work on the settings page to allow the user to update various settings about the organization.
 Such as the name, logo and description.

+Added ways for user to change their org name, avatar and description.

 ## ✅ Wins

 - Learnt a lot more about OTLP observability